aosabook/500lines/crawler/crawler.markdown

             yield from response.release()
 ```

-If the response is a page, rather than a redirect, `fetch` parses it for links and puts new ones in the queue.

 If this were multithreaded code, it would be lousy with race conditions.
-For example, in the last few lines the worker checks if a link is in `seen_urls`, and if not the worker puts it in the queue and adds it to `seen_urls`.
+For example, the worker checks if a link is in `seen_urls`, and if not the worker puts it in the queue and adds it to `seen_urls`.
 If it were interrupted between the two operations, then another worker might parse the same link from a different page, also observe that it is not in `seen_urls`, and also add it to the queue.
 Now that same link is in the queue twice, leading (at best) to duplicated work and wrong statistics.

 However, a coroutine is only vulnerable to interruption at `yield from` statements.
 This is a key difference that makes coroutine code far less prone to races than multithreaded code: multithreaded code must enter a critical section explicitly, by grabbing a lock, otherwise it is interruptible.
-A Python coroutine, however, is uninterruptible by default, and only cedes control when it explicitly yields.
+A Python coroutine is uninterruptible by default, and only cedes control when it explicitly yields.

 We no longer need a fetcher class like we had in the callback-based program.
 That class was a workaround for a deficiency of callbacks: they need some place to store state while waiting for I/O, since their local variables are not preserved across calls.
 But the `fetch` coroutine can store its state in local variables like a regular function does, so there is no more need for a class.